Tooramvale/spike_02dart_hello_world/REPORT.md

 _#### Summarise from the spike plan goal_
 _#### Besides this report, what else was created ie UML, code, reports_
 - Code see /spikes/spike04/
-- Short Report titled "'Hello World' in Eiffel"
+- Short Report titled "'Hello World' in Dart"
 - ...

 ## Technologies, Tools, and Resources used:
 _#### List of information needed by someone trying to reproduce this work_
-- Eiffel
+- Dart
 - Internet Browser; Google Chrome, FireFox, Safari
 - Git
 - Text Editor: NotePad++ / Sublime Text 2